10 April 2019 Liam Kavanagh

 A ritual is not a ritual because we are doing something funny, or because there is a big story attached to the act.
 Many people like to call their morning or afternoon cup of coffee a ritual.
 Why?
 Drinking coffee is often a short time where people succeed in focusing on nothing at all but picking up the coffee, tipping it into their mouth, and tasting it.
 The drinking of coffee is all that there is for a few short moments, in the mind of a ritualistic coffee drinker.
 We are absorbed in drinking coffee.
 It is not ritual because it is repetitive, but because it never becomes simply routine.

 Ritual often comes with a story, which, when held with true conviction, gives great meaning to the moment, when a moment means something to us, we pay attention.
 Both the action and its significance are experienced intensely.
 Often ritual is done together with a community — this increases significance of the moment and like nearly everything else we do socially, paying attention is contagious.
 Repetitiousness is another aspect of ritual, which could be puzzling because, we often get less present when we are used to something.
 However, repetitive acts create and evoke an inner space so that they have a life of their own, a ritual then conjures and echoes this past.
-The more present we were in the past repetitions of a ritual the more present we tend to be now.
+The more present we were in the past repetitions of a ritual the more present we tend to be now, in a current repetition.
 Another characteristic that helps to make a ritual is uniqueness.
-What is different from other parts of life, more easily grabs our attention, and creates a unique space.
-Rituals combine some or all of these facets deep and vigilent alertness.
+What is different from other parts of life, more easily grabs our attention, and creates a unique psychological space.
+Rituals combine some or all of these facets, creating deep and vigilent alertness.

 Meditation practice can be seen as a ritual, itself.
 Traditionally, mindfulness meditation was not done for mindfulness itself, or to relieve stress, but was a way to cultivating self understanding and ceasing our suffering.
 That is a story that can hold the mind in place on the moment itself.
 Our feeling of groundedness about the story behind meditation changes, over time, it becomes less of an abstract tale that we take seriously because of vaguely felt ring of truth or because of our positive impression of a particular meditator.
 The more chance we give ourselves to see the value of absorption in what is going on now, the more this state is its own justification.
 The mindfulness ritual itself is one of observation, of simply emptying the mind and looking at something, usually our own breath like we would look at anything else beautiful but with total absorption.
 By releasing all thought, we end up in a place outside of intellectual knowledge.
 This is the place of mystery, which is the place where we look at things like they are new, without knowledge.
 Anytime we are in a moment and outside of thoughts about it, our knowledge, it seems to me that we are touching the mysterious.